Throwing tantrums, chatting up check-in staff and err, putting on weight - Skyscanner's frequent flyers reveal their top tips for bagging an upgrade.

 Being late has worked twice for Chris Kim, Market Development Manager, Korea, who recommends: “Be late without reserving your seat: if you are lucky and if the flight is overbooked, you can get the premium class ticket”.
 However, Joe Sarre, Senior Engineer, IT Service, APAC says it ‘works well at busy times, but is a dangerous game’.
 “If you are too late you might miss the check-in time, or they might have already sorted their overbooking problems by giving upgrades to the passengers ahead.”

 Joe recounts that Air France emailed him a couple of times on the day of departure offering a cheap (not free) upgrade.
 “I’ve twice missed this because I didn’t check my emails close enough to departure.
 One of these times I had even called the airline to ask if they had any deals and they said no!
 So keep checking your emails even up to a couple of hours before departure.”

 7. Get mad

-Product Manager Mikey Gray left it to his mum to get mad.
+Marketing Manager Douglas Cook left it to his mum to get mad.
 He explains: “My dad had been working in Australia for a month and my mum, my brother and I were flying out to meet him.
 Qantas overbooked our first flight, made us wait for another, and then at our change disclosed they had done exactly the same thing on our connecting flight.
 My mum systematically lost her rag, as we were now going to be days late meeting my dad.
 In the end they put us on a Singapore Airlines flight in first class, which as you might imagine was lovely, and as it left earlier and made good time meant we weren’t that late after all!"